defndaines/env/README.md

 Environmental configuration files to be shared across any machine I happen to be using.

-In addition to these files, it is also recommended to install git completion: https://raw.githubusercontent.com/git/git/master/contrib/completion/git-completion.bash
+In addition to these files, it have also installed git completion manually (not sure if this is still needed): https://raw.githubusercontent.com/git/git/master/contrib/completion/git-completion.bash